hjdhjd/homebridge-unifi-protect/docs/ProtectAPI.md

 #### Connecting
  * Login to the UniFi Protect controller, obtain the bootstrap JSON.
- * Open the websocket to the updates URL (see protect-api.ts for an example).
+ * Open the websocket to the updates URL ([see an example in protect-api.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/373a7eed543e2cc6f6719122b7728cf8c0c9d238/src/protect-api.ts#L225)).
  * Then you're ready to listen to messages.
-You can see an example of this in protect-nvr.ts.
+You can see an [example of this in protect-nvr.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/373a7eed543e2cc6f6719122b7728cf8c0c9d238/src/protect-nvr.ts#L408).

 Those are the basics and gets us up and running.
 Now, to explain how the updates API works...